LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

-"And then one day, when the man came home from work, he found out that his wife had done something terrible" Aik finished, his voice filled with pain.
+"And then, one day, when the man came home from work, he found out that his wife had done something terrible" Aik finished, his voice filled with pain.

 &nbsp;